Physical Activity and Lung Cancer

 - Gastrointestinal side effects

 You may lose strength and endurance from lung cancer treatment, no matter how physically fit you were before diagnosis.
 If you did not exercise before being diagnosed, now is a great time to start moving.
 Remember to listen to your body and not over exert yourself.
 Even light physical activity, including walking or stretching, can make you feel better.
 Some people will be able to start an exercise routine on their own while others will need or want to contact a specialist.
-Always consult your doctor before beginning an exercise regimen.
+Check with your doctor before starting a strenuous exercise program.